Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 When we write parentheses `()` after a variable that refers to a function, we are asking Python to call (run) the function object referred to by the variable.
 When we leave off the parentheses `()`, we are only getting a reference to the object (here a function object) the variable is pointing at, the same as when we write any other variable name.

-So just like variables that point to other objects (strings, integers, lists, etc.), we can assign the function object referred to by one variable to another variable:
+So just like variables that point to other objects (strings, integers, lists, etc.), we can assign the function object referred to by one variable to another variable.
+Assuming `get_title` is a function as defined in the example above, we could write:

 ```py
 get_the_title = get_title